 Once you’re done pulling for the day, make sure you’re cooling down before you leave the gym.
 You’ll be setting your muscle recovery up for success, easing your mental transition away from the weights, and improving your mobility for the next session as well.

 Pulling a heavy barbell goes beyond the mechanics themselves.
 The right cues can help you engage more muscle, work with your body type instead of against it, and improve your confidence no matter how much weight is in your hands.

 Set Your Feet

 Without firm footing, you are doomed.
-When setting up, take the time to bolt/nail/screw your feet into the floor.
-Make sure to have three points of contact with the floor (heel, midfoot, and big toe).
-I often think about gripping the floor with my whole foot and toes, like talons of an eagle grabbing its prey.
+When setting up, take the time to “screw” your feet into the floor.
+Make sure that your entire foot has equal pressure against the floor.
+Try to think about gripping the floor with your toes — an active foot can help the legs work harder under load.

 Never Stop Pulling

 Heavy deadlifts move slowly, whether you’re attempting a PR or not.
 An effective way to bust through a sticking point is to commit to pulling the whole way.
 Once you clear your sticking point, whether it is off the floor or just past the knees, it is crucial to keep your foot on the gas until your hips have punched into lockout.

 There is a big difference between attacking a weight and being hasty.
 Whether you’ve got a single plate on the bar or a lifetime personal best, it is imperative to be patient and methodical from your setup to your lockout.
 The more you practice a ritualistic pre-lift procedure, especially on warm-up sets, the more automatic it becomes.
 When you go to pick up the heaviest deadlift of your life, the only thing on your mind should be pulling as hard as you can.